smerante/smerante/README.md

-# Reusable common components library
+# Reusable angular components library
 Visit the [component explorer](https://smerante.github.io/smerante/#/input) to see code usage and examples.

 ## 1. Install the library